redferret/planet/README.md

 roperties file)
   or ant -Dplatforms.JDK_1.8.home=<path_to_JDK_home> jar (where no properties file is used)

-Simply add, to the project.properties file: platforms.JDK_1.8.home=C:\\Program Files\\Java\\jdk1.8.0_73\\
+Simply add, to the project.properties file:<br/>
+platforms.JDK_1.8.home=C:\\Program Files\\Java\\jdk1.8.0_73\\

 OR